Ostorlab/KB/MOBILE_CLIENT/IOS/_HIGH/UNSAFE_KEYCHAIN_ACCESSIBILITY/description.md

     saveSecretToKeychain()
 	```

-In the following examples, incomplete specification of access control flags (`SecAccessControlCreateFlags`) results in insecure keychain item storage.
+In the following examples, incomplete specification of access control flags (`SecAccessControlCreateFlags`) results in insecure keychain item storage:

 === "Swift"
 	```swift